Panasonic LX10 vs Pentax K-1

 Studio photographers will appreciate that the Pentax K-1 (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Pentax websites.
+Further information on the features and operation of the LX10 and K-1 can be found, respectively, in the Panasonic LX10 Manual (free pdf) or the online Pentax K-1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic LX10 or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.